 Hancock imparts his charm, beauty, and quality on to his foals.
 His 2014 offspring took several top honors including the winning foal of the Danish Trakehner Association's Foal Championships in Broholm and the champion foal at the annual meeting of the British Trakehner Breeder's Association.
 Hancock's first foal crop in Europe debuted under saddle in 2016 with two of his offspring placing in the Federal Tournament in Hanover, Germany, two fillies earning State Premium Status, and a daughter earning Reserve Champion at her Mare Performance Test.

-Hancock is not standing at stud in 2018 in order to concentrate on his performance career.
+Hancock will be not be available for breeding in the 2019 season in order to concentrate on his dressage career.